Lindsay-Lab/substation-seg/README.md

 - models.py - creates and instantiates different kinds of models
 - utils.py - stores the helped functions
 - train.py - training script
+- inference.py - script to run inference from trained models on images

 ## Dataset Details:
 - dataset/image_stack and dataset/mask folders contain all the images and masks respectively.
 - There are a a total of 26522 images-mask pairs stored as numpy files.